lavieencode/shortcuts-hub/PROTOCOL.md

 - Experience with secure data handling, sanitization, and validation
 - Debugging skills with emphasis on identifying issues without rewriting functional code
 - Knowledge of WordPress nonce implementation and AJAX security best practices
+- Project management expertise with experience in Agile and traditional methodologies
+- Proficiency in task breakdown, estimation, and prioritization techniques
+- Experience with project tracking tools and progress visualization
+- Risk management and mitigation strategies for software development projects
+- Resource allocation and timeline management skills

 ### Development Approach